istio/istio.io/README.md

 Istio evolves from release to release.
 To ensure the documented instructions stay up to date with as little continuous manual testing as possible, we have created a framework to automate the testing of these doucments.

-Every document that can be tested includes a `PAGE TEST` indiciation under the page title.
+Every page on [istio.io](https://istio.io) that can be tested includes a `PAGE TEST` indiciation under the page title.
 For example:

 <img src="page-test.png" alt="PAGE TEST" title="PAGE TEST" />